 - Narrow Escape is the weakest talent of this tier.
-There’s very few reasons to take this at this time, unless you like kiting groups of trash or you’re trying to solo dungeons near your level.
+There are very few reasons to take talent, unless you like kiting groups of trash or you’re trying to solo dungeons near your level.

 Tier 2, level 30

-- Binding Shot – this is the only one that has any area effect use and is grate for enemies that move around alot or groups of adds that run in to help their boss.
+- Binding Shot – this is the only one that has any area effect use and is great for enemies that move around alot or groups of adds that run in to help their boss.

-- Wyvern Sting put’s ‘em to sleep for a time, but breaks on damage.
+- Wyvern Sting put’s one target to sleep for a time, but breaks on damage.
 Usable in combat.
 Something comes in that the tank doesn’t have control over, or that leaves the tank to come to you?
 Put it to sleep.
 Damage will break the effect, like that DOT that your buddy casts on it right after your sting.

 Tier 3, level 45

 - Exhilaration is a decent self-heal, but not incredibly useful.
-It would be better in a burst damage environment (such as PvP) and is redundant with your Healthstone or other quick heal items.
+It’s better in a burst damage environment (such as PvP) and is redundant with your Healthstone or other quick heal items.

 - Spirit Bond heals for too little to be of great use, but would be nice for leveling.